SEATStandards/ncvis/INSTALL.md

 Work is presently underway to put ncvis on conda-forge, and is expected for our second release.

+## Issues with Building under GNU g++ v4.8.5

+Issues have been reported with ncvis segfaulting when compiled with GNU g++ version 4.8.5.
+A compiled executable with GNU g++ version 10 or later does not seem to suffer from this issue.
+To ensure a modern version of the GNU compiler is used, you may wish to add `cxx-compiler` to the `conda` environment.

 # Install with cmake

 A cmake based build infrastructure has been included to assist with